On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Reliability of Data Retrieval

 To account for biases, we draw the vector of sampling probabilities $\boldsymbol{p}=(p_1,\ldots,p_N)$ from a symmetric $N$-dimensional Dirichlet distribution with concentration parameter $\xi>0$, denoted~$\text{Dir}_N(\xi)$.
 Smaller values of $\xi$ (approaching zero) result in highly skewed sampling probabilities, while $\xi \to \infty$ approaches uniform sampling (i.e., $\boldsymbol{p}=(1/N,\ldots,1/N)$).
-Figure~\ref{fig1} shows the normalized histograms of two probability vectors $\boldsymbol{p}$ drawn from $\text{Dir}_N(\xi)$.
-The figure illustrates that for small $\xi$, a few strands attain relatively high sampling probabilities, producing a positive skew with a long right tail.
-Under the multinomial and Poisson models (see equations \eqref{eqM} and \eqref{eqP}), this skew propagates to the read distribution, whereby a small fraction of strands receive a significantly higher number of reads.
-Notably, such behavior aligns with typical experimental observations~\cite{erlich2017dna, chen2020quantifying, gimpel2023digital}.
+Fig.~\ref{fig2a} shows the normalized histograms of two probability vectors $\boldsymbol{p}$ drawn from $\text{Dir}_N(\xi)$.
+The figure illustrates that for small $\xi$, a few encoded sequences attain relatively high sampling probabilities, producing a positive skew with a long right tail.
+Under the multinomial and Poisson models (see equations \eqref{eqM} and \eqref{eqP}), this skew propagates to the read distribution, whereby a small fraction of encoded sequences receive a significantly higher number of reads.
+Notably, such behavior aligns with experimental findings~\cite{erlich2017dna, chen2020quantifying, gimpel2023digital}.